craftercms/docs/source/.new-ia/by-role/developer/plugins/build-your-own/blueprint.rst

 Adding a default image for a blueprint
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-CrafterCMS uses a default path for Crafter CMS to look for a default representative image of a plugin or blueprint, the url ``../.crafter/screenshots/default.png``
+CrafterCMS uses a default path for CrafterCMS to look for a default representative image of a plugin or blueprint, the url ``../.crafter/screenshots/default.png``

 In the ``Sites`` screen where your sites are listed, if your site displays an image with the message **Screenshot not Set**, this means that there is no default image  under the ``.crafter/screenshots/`` folder in your blueprint: